-Russia-Ukraine talks end with agreement on prisoner swap
+Russia-Ukraine talks conclude without breakthrough on ending war

 - list 3 of 3Zelenskyy reveals 55,000 Ukrainian soldiers killed fighting against Russia

+Progress was also reached towards strengthening US-Russian engagement.
+According to the US military’s European Command, the two sides agreed to re-establish high-level military-to-military dialogue, which has been suspended since 2021.

+The channel “will provide a consistent military-to-military contact as the parties continue to work towards a lasting peace”, the European Command said in a statement.

-Before the session’s conclusion, Russian negotiator Kirill Dmitriev told state media that “things are moving forward in a good, positive direction.”
-He also said that active work was underway to restore Russia’s relations with the US, including within the framework of a US-Russia working group on the economy.
+Before Thursday’s session concluded, Russian negotiator Kirill Dmitriev told state media: “Things are moving forward in a good, positive direction.”
+He also said active work was under way to restore Russia’s relations with the US, including within the framework of a US-Russia working group on the economy.

-However, he criticised what he described as attempts by European nations to “disrupt the progress” and “meddle” in the process.
+However, he criticised what he described as attempts by European nations to “disrupt” and “meddle” in the process.

+Ukrainian President Volodymyr Zelenskyy remained cautious, saying Ukraine would remain “as constructive as possible” even though the process is “certainly not easy”.

+“We want faster results,” he added during a news conference in Kyiv alongside visiting Polish Prime Minister Donald Tusk.

 The first round of trilateral negotiations took place in late January but appeared to make little progress on the vital question of territory.
-Moscow is demanding Kyiv cede a fifth of the Donetsk region that it still controls, which President Volodymyr Zelenskyy’s government is refusing to do.
+Moscow is demanding Kyiv cede a fifth of the Donetsk region that it still controls, which Zelenskyy’s government is refusing to do.

 Prisoner exchange deal

-Russian state news agency RIA later reported that Russia and Ukraine have exchanged 157 prisoners of war each, citing the Defense Ministry.
+The Russian state news agency RIA reported that Russia and Ukraine exchanged 157 prisoners of war each, citing the Defence Ministry.
 Three civilians from the Kursk region were also returned to Russia.

+Among the Ukrainians released were 19 “who were illegally sentenced, 15 of them to life imprisonment,” according to Zelenskyy’s aide Kyrylo Budanov.
+Seven of those freed are civilians, the Ukrainian parliament’s commissioner for human rights, Dmytro Lubinets, said.

+Photos shared by Zelenskyy on X showed several of the newly released prisoners with shaved heads and cloaked in Ukrainian flags.

-The talks come ahead of the war’s four-year anniversary on February 24.
-In a rare disclosure of battlefield losses, Zelenskyy estimated this week that 55,000 Ukrainian soldiers have been killed since the 2022 invasion.
-He added that thousands more remain missing and that it was the staggering human toll that had brought both sides to the negotiating table.
+Thursday’s talks came before the war’s four-year anniversary on February 24.
+In a rare disclosure of battlefield losses, Zelenskyy estimated this week that 55,000 Ukrainian soldiers have been killed since Russia’s 2022 invasion.
+He added that thousands more remain missing and it was the staggering human toll that had brought both sides to the negotiating table.

 Continued attacks

 Even as the swap was being finalised, the violence continued.
-In Kyiv, Mayor Vitali Klitschko said that an overnight Russian drone attack wounded two elderly women and damaged residential buildings, an office block, and a kindergarten.
+In Kyiv, Mayor Vitali Klitschko said an overnight Russian drone attack wounded two elderly women and damaged residential buildings, an office block and a kindergarten.

-Ukraine’s air force said Russia launched two ballistic missiles and 183 drones at Ukraine overnight – air defence shot down 156 drones.
+Ukraine’s air force said Russia launched two ballistic missiles and 183 drones at Ukraine overnight and air defences shot down 156 of the drones.

 A man was also hurt in the surrounding Kyiv region, the regional governor said.

-The strike was part of a larger Russian campaign targeting Ukraine’s power grid during the coldest weeks of winter.
+The strike was part of a larger Russian campaign that is targeting Ukraine’s power grid during the coldest weeks of winter.

 On Wednesday, Russian forces shelled Ukraine’s eastern city of Druzhkivka, killing at least seven people at a crowded market.

-The attack, using cluster munitions, targeted the market during a typically busy time on Wednesday morning, Donetsk governor Vadym Filashkin said.
-In addition to the seven killed, 15 others were injured, he said.
-The eldest victim was 81.
+The attack, using cluster munitions, targeted the market during a typically busy time on Wednesday morning, Donetsk Governor Vadym Filashkin said.
+Fifteen people were injured, he said.
+The oldest victim was 81.